 Students entering the BSN Program will be required to perform certain skills requiring specific abilities.
-See the Department of Nursing and Health Professions BSN Student Handbook for a listing of these abilities and additional health and background requirements necessary for clinical practice.
+See the BSN Student Handbook for a listing of these abilities and additional health and background requirements necessary for clinical practice.

 Pre-licensure BSN Track Curriculum